cham207388/api-security/README.md

 * method base authorization (@PreAuthorize annotation)
 * only loggedin student and admin have access to a student's information
 * roles
-### Using Mongo DB
-* You can simply install mongo on your machine or
-* Run mongo image from docker hub (***docker run -d -p 27017:27017 mongo***)
-  * make sure to clean up after running an image.
-Docker leaves behind a lot of dump files

 ### Caching using redis
 * cache student data using @Cacheable
 * update student when updated using @CachePut